jbelelieu/atos/README.md

 **Built by freelancer 🙋‍♂️, for freelancers 🕺 🤷 💃🏾 .**

+*Now in beta!*

-Whether you're selling time-based sprints, or simply tracking time worked, ATOS will allow you to manage multiple projects for multiple clients at once, while generating beautiful invoices for you in the process.
+Whether you're selling time-based sprints, or simply tracking time worked, ATOS will allow you to manage multiple projects for multiple clients at once, all while generating beautiful invoices and helping you with your estimated taxes in the process.

 💬&nbsp;&nbsp;&nbsp;[Tweet About ATOS](http://twitter.com/intent/tweet?text=Freelancers!+Check+out+ATOS+%2C+a+drop+dead+simple%2C+locally+hosted+story+tracker+and+invoice+generator+designed+for+freelancer+software+developers.&url=https%3A%2F%2Fgithub.com%2Fjbelelieu%2Fato_stories)&nbsp;&nbsp;&nbsp;☕️&nbsp;&nbsp;&nbsp;[Buy me a Coffee!](https://www.buymeacoffee.com/jbelelieu)